Girijapathi/acc_test/README.md

 ```

 ## 5.
 #### DNS: Stands for Domain Name System.
-It is a protocol/rule different parties adhere to exhange data over internet through TCP/IP protocol.
+It is a protocol/rule different parties adhere to exchange data over internet through TCP/IP protocol.
 When a URL is requested browser contacts DNS to get respective IP address.
-For example if URL www.google.com is requested form browser, DNS would return 12.34.456.78.
+For example, if URL www.google.com is requested form browser, DNS would return 12.34.456.78.
 In simple terms DNS is look up place to get IP address for given URL.
 Best example would be Phone's address book, I would store Home contact number as 1234-567, so when I want to call no need to dial number just click on Home, then mobile would look for number respective to Home and dial.

 ## 6.